MaHDiaLaGaB/cs50-final-project/README.md

   control your camera and change settings, take photos and shoot videos.
 - You can go live stream by clicking on **You wanna Stream live?
 Click Here**, the stream will start automaticlly and recording too.
-- you can downlaod the recorded video by clicking on **Download Your Record** this will happen just if the app is hosted, if it's running locally on your machine you will find the recorded video here **(project/videos)**.
+- you can download the recorded video by clicking on **Download Your Record** this will happen just if the app is hosted, if it's running locally on your machine you will find the recorded video here **(project/videos)**.